 In Kansas, children may be able to get coverage through Medicaid or CHIP programs for which their parents aren’t eligible.
 Some families may find it more affordable to enroll their children in Medicaid or CHIP and have the parents buy coverage through the Marketplace.

-Finally, because Kansas has not expanded Medicaid for 2014, some individuals may find themselves in a gap with income too high for Medicaid but too low to qualify for insurance subsidies.
+Finally, because Kansas has not expanded Medicaid for 2014 or 2015, some individuals may find themselves in a gap with income too high for Medicaid but too low to qualify for insurance subsidies.

 - + How do tax credits to buy coverage through the Health Insurance Marketplace work?

 Consumers who qualify for the tax credits can use them at any time – they don’t have to wait until they file their taxes.
 The advance payment is sent by the federal government to the insurance company that a consumer chooses and is used to reduce the monthly insurance premium.
 Consumers also have the choice to wait to use their tax credits until they file their taxes.
 They also can use just part of their estimated tax credit in advance.

 Consumers who want to use their tax credit in advance need to be as accurate as possible to estimate how much income they expect to have in the coming year.
 If they underestimate their income and the tax credit is overestimated, they may have to repay part of their tax credits at tax time.